jacksonh1/a3mcat/README.md

 ---
 - [ ] documentation on readthedocs
   - [ ] examples and code
+- [x] convert between fasta and a3m
-- [ ] convert between fasta and a3m and back
+- [ ] convert between a3m and fasta
 - [ ] allow for more generic naming of query sequence
 - [ ] add better test functions
 - [ ] an option for combining MSAs in paired format